Bruce Dern: Career

-Dern studied at the Actors Studio, alongside Elia Kazan and Lee Strasberg.
-He starred with Lyle Kessler in the Philadelphia premiere of Samuel Beckett's Waiting for Godot, and starred with Paul Newman and Geraldine Page in the original Broadway run of Tennessee Williams' Sweet Bird of Youth.
+Dern starred with Lyle Kessler in the Philadelphia premiere of Samuel Beckett's Waiting for Godot, and starred with Paul Newman and Geraldine Page in the original Broadway run of Tennessee Williams' Sweet Bird of Youth.

-In the 1960s, Dern played the sailor in a few flashbacks in Marnie and a murdered lover in Hush...Hush, Sweet Charlotte.
+In the 1960s, Dern played the sailor in a few flashbacks in Marnie, and a murdered lover in Hush...Hush, Sweet Charlotte.
 He played a murderous rustler in Hang 'Em High, a gunfighter in Support Your Local Sheriff!, and an impoverished farmer in the film adaptation of Horace McCoy's novel They Shoot Horses, Don't They?.

-In 1963, Dern starred in Season 1 - Ep.14 of the original The Outer Limits.
-Title - The Zanti Misfits.
+In 1963, Dern starred in the episode "The Zanti Misfits" for the television series The Outer Limits.

 In Mark Rydell's western film The Cowboys, he played a cattle thief who kills a rancher (John Wayne).
-Dern had a leading role in the ecological science-fiction film Silent Running and co-starred with Jack Nicholson in The King of Marvin Gardens.
+Dern had a leading role in the ecological science-fiction film Silent Running, and co-starred with Jack Nicholson in The King of Marvin Gardens.
 Dern played Tom Buchanan in the film adaptation of F. Scott Fitzgerald's novel The Great Gatsby (1974).
 In Kirk Douglas' Revisionist Western film Posse, Dern played a train-robber who uses his wiles to turn the tables on his captor, an ambitious, politically minded marshal.
 Dern starred in the beauty pageant satire film Smile, and in Alfred Hitchcock's final film Family Plot.
 He played a detective on the trail of a getaway driver (Ryan O'Neal) in the neo-noir film The Driver.
 In John Frankenheimer's thriller film Black Sunday, Dern played a vengeful Vietnam War veteran and Goodyear Blimp pilot who launches a massive terrorist attack at the Super Bowl.
 Dern played another Vietnam veteran and the disturbed husband of a perplexed woman (Jane Fonda) in Hal Ashby's war film Coming Home, and was nominated for an Academy Award for Best Supporting Actor.